holderdeord/hdo-blog/_drafts/kl-n-og-samvittighet-p-stortinget.md

 > shall be elected in general, direct, free, equal and secret elections.
 They shall be representatives of the whole people, not bound by orders or instructions, and responsible only to their conscience.

 Partidisiplin betyr imidlertid ikke at representantene aldri stemmer mot flertallet i sitt parti.
-Tabellen under viser antall såkalte utbryterstemmer per parti
+Tabellen under viser antall såkalte utbryterstemmer.

 <div id="{{ page.title | slugify }}-parties"></div>
 <figcaption>Antall utbryterstemmer per parti, okt.
 2009 - des.
 2014</figcaption>